The Deer Hunter of Fallward, and his Throne of the Marsh

 Note 2 — The Wurt Fallward excavations are comparable to the Feddersen Wierde (another local term for 'terp') excavation 2.5 kilometers north of Wurt Fallward.
 At Feddersen Wierde, a complete terp settlement has been excavated.
 It dates from the same era as Wurt Fallward.
 One of the buildings at Fedderson Wierde has been identified as a hall or Herrenhof der Sitz, the seat of a local ruler (Peek et al 2022).

-Note 3 - If interested in more history of the River Weser area, check our blog post “Ich mag Ihre Pelzer- und Schustertöchter nicht!”
+Note 3 — If interested in more history of the Lower River Weser area, check our blog post “Ich mag Ihre Pelzer- und Schustertöchter nicht!"—a kiss of death.
+A true spirit of an already fading Frisian freedom.

 Suggested music